- Banks have more than one million financing relationships with SMEs across Canada

 The CBA defines a small- and medium-sized enterprise (SME) as having authorized borrowing under $5 million and defines small businesses as having authorized borrowing under $1 million.

 Canadian SMEs seeking credit enjoy a very competitive marketplace, with many different financing firms competing for their business.
-According to an Industry Canada survey, domestic banks were the main providers of external debt financing to 71.6 per cent of SMEs in 2014.1
+According to an Industry Canada survey, domestic banks were the main providers of external debt financing to 71.6 per cent of SMEs who requested financing in 2014.1

 Canadian SMEs seeking credit enjoy a very competitive marketplace, with many different financing firms competing for their business.
 Throughout changing economic and business cycles, banks have continued to lend to credit worthy businesses, providing a range of credit products including loans and lines of credit.
 Banks provide a variety of short-term lending options, including overdraft protection, credit card and lines of credit.
 SMEs can also arrange a variety of longer-term financing solutions through their banks such as term loans, mortgages, and leasing.
 Banks also participate in the federal government’s Canada Small Business Financing Program (CSBFP).
 The government shares risk with lenders through this program, which helps stimulate job and wealth creation.
 Small businesses or start-ups operating for profit in Canada with gross annual revenues of $10 million or less are eligible for CSBFP loans.

-- As of December 2014, Canada's domestic banks authorized more than $200 billion in credit to SMEs across the country.
-Authorized lending to SMEs has increased by more than 20 per cent, or $34 billion, since the end of 2009.2
+- As of December 2015, Canada's domestic banks authorized more than $209 billion in credit to SMEs across the country.
+Authorized lending to SMEs has increased by 24 per cent, or over $35 billion, since the end of 2010.2

 - Approval rates are quite high: 85 per cent of all SMEs that applied for debt financing were approved.3